BIRUTE MARCINKEVICIUTE – MAR

 In 2018, she founded the SOLO TEATRAS (SOLO THEATRE) in Vilnius, Lithuania, and began her work as an Artistic Director.

 The most significant recognitions of theatrical works: 2010 – the book “Birute Mar.
 Bez maski.
 Be kaukes.
-Unmasked” (in Polish, English and Lithuanian) by L. Armonaite published in Wroclaw, Poland, presenting the work of a Lithuanian actress; 2014 – receiving an award “for Contribution to the Development of Solo Performance” from International Theatre Institute (ITI) and Fujairah (United Arab Emirates) International Theatre Festival; 2020 – the Lithuanian Government’s Prize for Culture and Art.
+Unmasked” (in Polish, English and Lithuanian) by L. Armonaite published in Wroclaw, Poland, presenting the work of a Lithuanian actress; 2014 – receiving an award “for Contribution to the Development of Solo Performance” from International Theatre Institute (ITI) and Fujairah (United Arab Emirates) International Theatre Festival.

 Member of the Lithuanian Writers Union (since 2000), member of the Lithuanian Contemporary Dance Association, member of the Lithuanian Theatre Directors Association and Lithuanian Actors Guild.
 She is recognised as a professional artist by the Lithuanian Ministry of Culture.